bogdando/pacemaker-cluster-ocf-vagrant/README.md

 ## Known issues

-* A Pacemaker may behave strange in VM-like containers: ``crm_node -l`` may start reporting empty nodes lists or pacemakerd may die for a some strange reason.
-  That was seen when using custom docker run commands, which are not ``/sbin/init``.

 * For the docker provider, a networking is [not implemented](https://github.com/mitchellh/vagrant/issues/6667) and there is no [docker-exec privisioner](https://github.com/mitchellh/vagrant/issues/4179) to replace the ssh-based one.
 So I put ugly workarounds all around to make